dwrobel/flatcam/README.md

 12.02.2020

-- working on fixing a bug in FlatCAMGeometry.merge()
+- working on fixing a bug in FlatCAMGeometry.merge() - FIXED

 11.02.2020